cnai-lab/qlatent/README.md

 NLI is a text classification NLP task that assigns a label or class to text.

-The NLI task assigns 3 labels: entailment, neutral, and contradiction, to describe the relationship between 2 sentences.
+When given 2 sentences, the NLI task assigns 1 of 3 labels to describe the relationship between them - either entailment, neutral, or contradiction.
 - Entailment: The 2nd sentence is entailed by the 1st sentence.
-- Neutral: The 1st and 2nd sentences are neither entailed nor contradicted by one another.
+- Neutral: The 2nd sentence is neither entailed by the 1st sentence nor contradicts it.
 - Contradiction: The 2nd sentence contradicts the 1st sentence.

 MNLI refers to the NLI task performed on sentences from numerous distinct genres, such as movie reviews, text messages, political statements, etc.